-The prices of food and non-alcoholic drinks rose at the fastest rate in more than 45 years in the 12 months to February 2023.
+The prices of food and non-alcoholic drinks rose at the second highest rate in 45 years in the year to April 2023.

-living in the most deprived areas of England (31%)
+those living in the most deprived areas of England (8%)

 How this affects you

-Read our summary of ONS' current and future analytical work related to the cost of living.
+Read our summary of our current and future analytical work related to the cost of living.

 The government is offering help for households.
 See what cost of living support you could be eligible for.